Droogans/unmaintainable-code/README.md

 #### Standards Schmandards

 Whenever possible ignore the coding standards currently in use by thousands of developers in your project's target language and environment.
-For example insist on STL style coding standards when writing an MFC based application.
+For example, insist on STL style coding standards when writing an MFC based application.

 #### Reverse the Usual True False Convention